 Basically, graduates have become soft salespersons–not of physical products but of services and entertainment.

-For those who want to go to the real estate business, a viable option is to pursue being a property manager.
+For those who want to go into the real estate business, a viable option is to pursue being a property manager.
 You can also work as an on-site marketer where you greet clients searching through a company’s real estate offerings such as houses, condominiums, and luxury flats.

-Planning and marketing is typically the strong suit of Hospitality and Tourism graduates.
+Planning and marketing are typically the strong suits of Hospitality and Tourism graduates.
 A lot of opportunities can be found in the corporate world as a freelancer or regular employee.
 For those who want to work freelance, an interesting choice is to work as a coach or development advisor.

 For those who prefer to work in the services industry, a customer or account manager can be a great fit.
 Lawyers and financial advisors are experts in their field, but they may need a trained expert to show them the warmer side of the law and finance.

 Startup companies need media liaisons and private investor liaisons to start up their innovative operations.
-With the increasing number of companies operating on a business-to-business model, business mediators are deemed indispensable especially in a robust economy like that of the United States.
+With the increasing number of companies operating on a business-to-business model, business mediators are deemed indispensable, especially in a robust economy like that of the United States.